Penguins of Madagascar

 |Domestic Box Office: $83,298,585||Overseas Box Office: $290,201,183|

 DreamWorks Animation financed Penguins of Madagascar and the film was distributed through their output deal with FOX, which fronts the P&A spend and receives an 8% fee for distributing.
-Penguins of Madagascar was budgeted at $132 million and it pulled in $373.4M worldwide — but the old adage of doubling your budget to break even does not apply here, since the film had a huge P&A spend around the cost of its budget.
+The budget for Penguins of Madagascar was $132 million and it pulled in $373.4M worldwide — but the old adage of doubling your budget to break even does not apply here, since the film had a huge P&A spend around the cost of its budget.
 DreamWorks Animation took a massive $57.1 million write-down on Penguins of Madagascar, ending their difficult 2014 after they saw Mr. Peabody & Sherman flop earlier in the year and also post a $57 million loss.
 Along with Penguin‘s impairment charge for the quarter, DreamWorks Animation also took a write down of $54.6 million for layoffs, and $155.5 million from unreleased movies B.O.O. and Monkeys Of Mumbai.

 Penguins of Madagascar was originally dated for March 27, 2015 but DreamWorks swapped the release dates for the spinoff and their feature Home and moved it forward to the 2014 Thanksgiving holiday frame.
 Penguins bowed against Horrible Bosses 2, the nationwide expansion of The Theory Of Everything and would compete for auds with Big Hero 6 — which was still going strong in its fourth weekend.
 Reviews were mixed.